Deployment of FotoStation for Windows

 UNC path to the share with the configurations Windows clients: \\servername\sharename\folder Mac clients: /Volumes/volumename/sharename/folder) Remember that the share has to be mounted for the Mac to find the logon folder. |

-If using per-user configs, leave this property blank |
+If using per-user configurations, leave this property empty. |

 showOffline | 0, 1 |

-0 means that users cannot choose to work offline, and are required to log on to the server 1 means that users can choose the Work Offline option in the login dialog. |
+0 means that users cannot choose to work offline and are required to log on to the server 1 means that users can choose the Work Offline option in the login dialog. |

 Edit the FotoWare FotoStation.msi file with an MSI editor